Elite Screen Projection Screens Review 2019

 The screen itself is specially made to help resist the weather; however, it is not meant to remain outdoors for extended periods of time.

 It will last much longer if it is well taken care of and stored away when not in use.
+This isn't a year 'round yard decoration ya'll.

 Additionally, Elite Screens gives you three different options for your Yard Master screen which cater to different projection styles.